marcelorodrigo/developerbar/README.md

 ### About

-Developer Bar displays useful debug information about your Kohana application.
+Developer Bar displays useful debug information about your Kohana 3.1 Application for us (developers!).
 This module is originally based on "Kohana Debug Toolbar" <http://pifantastic.com/kohana-debug-toolbar/> for Kohana v2.3 (by Aaron Forsander).

 ### Usage

 * Checkout or download project and put into a folder called debugbar under modules
 * Enable Module - see <http://kohanaframework.org/3.1/guide/kohana/modules#enabling-modules>
+* IMPORTANT: This module is not loaded automatically whey your project are in a production environment - see <http://kohanaframework.org/3.1/guide/kohana/security/deploying>

 ~~~
     Kohana::modules(array(